gcharang/create-smartchain/README.md

 This repository automates the steps described in the doc: https://docs.komodoplatform.com/assetchains/create-asset-chain-single-node.html

+**Assumes Ubuntu desktop environment, may need tweaks for other environments**

 Clone the repository and navigate into it.

 ## Step 1